houseofcat/mnemonic/README.md

                                                  -> [b] -> [l] -> [u] -> [e]
 ```

-Give the input `apple red` and this simplified tree, you would start at `root/null`,
+Given the input `apple red` and using this simple tree, you would start at `root/null`,
-and iterate over each node linearly because we are matching characters.
-We hit the
+and iterate over each node linearly due to matching characters.
+Eventually we hit the
-space (`' '`).
-We now have two pathways to keep traversing downards.
+space (`' '`) and have two possible branches to keep traversing downards.
 If the next
 letter is `'r'` then we keep going down that path until we hit hopefully hit `'d'`.
+Then
-Then hitting the node containing `'d'` we see that pattern completed and thus we
+hitting when we do hit the node containing `'d'` we see that `TrieNode` indicates this
-need to use this node's `replacement` property.
-That value is currently `apple blue`
+pattern has completed and use the node's `string Replacement` property.
+That value is
-as the replacement.
+currently `apple blue` as the replacement.

 Input Examples
 ```plaintext